Muthu (film): Japanese version

 In 1996, Japanese film critic Jun Edoki discovered the film at a video shop in Little India, Singapore.
 He said, "[Muthu] was absolutely fascinating—even without subtitles".
 Edoki then approached several Japanese distributors, wanting release the film in Japan.
 Eventually, Xanadeux agreed to release it.
-In 1998, they dubbed the film in Japanese.
+In 1998, they released the film in Japan.
 It was given the Japanese title Muthu Odoru Maharaja (ムトゥ 踊るマハラジャ), meaning Muthu – The Dancing Maharaja.